Best Wi-Fi Frequency Bands: 2.4 GHz vs. 5 GHz vs. 6 GHz Explained

 Your router emits radio signals across your household once it’s set up and configured.
 The rate at which those radio signals travel to your devices is known as the Wi-Fi frequency.
 A router works pretty similarly to a stereo radio — both devices emit waves that can travel and reach different spaces across your household.

 But there’s a catch: With a radio, the sound might not reach all of the rooms, and some people might not hear it as well as others.
 That same logic applies to your router.
 Depending on its frequency setting, the signals may not reach every device in your house.
-Also, some devices may get a stronger signal than other devices.
+Also, some devices may get a stronger signal than others.

 2.4 GHz, 5 GHz, and 6 GHz: What Do They Mean?